pachyderm/docs-content/2.4.x/concepts/pipeline-concepts/datum/cross-union.md

 ## Cross Input

-In a cross input, Pachyderm exposes every combination of datums, or a cross-product, from each of your input repositories to your code in a single run.
+In a cross input, {{%productName%}} exposes every combination of datums, or a cross-product, from each of your input repositories to your code in a single run.